Introduction to COPD and Spirometry GP2106

-This session is suitable for healthcare professionals regularly involved in the care of patients with chronic obstructive pulmonary disease (COPD) and asthma.
-This includes nurses working in the community, GP practices, out of hours, rapid response and community settings who, given the burden of respiratory disease in the NHS, now require more knowledge regarding COPD and asthma and how these conditions can be optimally managed in accordance with current guidance to improve patient outcomes.
+This session is suitable for healthcare professionals regularly involved in the care of patients with chronic obstructive pulmonary disease (COPD).
+This includes nurses and healthcare professionals working in the community, GP practices, out of hours, rapid response and community settings who, given the burden of respiratory disease in the NHS, now require more knowledge regarding COPD and how this condition can be optimally managed in accordance with current guidance to improve patient outcomes.

 - Understand the pathophysiological changes that occur in COPD and the associated symptoms